 What is the cost of retiring in Portugal?

 You can retire in Portugal comfortably with a monthly income ranging from €1,400 to €2,400, depending on your chosen region.
 Cities such as Lisbon, Porto, and the Algarve region tend to be more expensive locations to relocate to.
-However, these cities are more affordable compared to other major cities in other European countries.
+However, these cities are more affordable compared to major cities in many western European countries.

 What healthcare options are available for retirees in Portugal?